Mukeshjavvaji/rufus/README.md

                                 log=False,
                                 filename='output.json')

-# The crawler will start fetching data from the provided URL based on the prompt and outputs a JSON file
+# The crawler will start fetching data from the provided URL based on the prompt and save the fetched info in a JSON file.
 ```

 ## Parameters